Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Code/README.md

 The code `Fused.R` uses the LME data to estimate the parameters in section 4.1, the result of parameters have been saved in `Data\par`.

-The code `Figure10&11.R` uses the LME data to produce Figure 10-11.
+The code `Figure10&11.R` uses the estimated Parameters for Beijing (LME data) to produce Figure 10-11.

 The code `Figure12.R` uses the kriged REACHES data and the LME data to produce Figure 12.